 Get your FREE CHORE CHECKLIST PRINTABLE and teach your kids responsibility!

 You can learn how to pray scriptures over your child that are specifically designed for their needs.
 It is not hard.

 You will see a big impact when you learn how to create these short prayers for your children.
 It is time to do spiritual warfare for your kids.
 This is how to pray for your child:

 Name the areas (prayer points) your kids need extra help in.
 Examples are lying, anger, fear, etc. Or perhaps you need to pray for your children’s health.
 This will be your keyword.

 2. Start searching online

-Type the keyword (lying, anger, fear, or whatever) into your search bar and then add the word “scriptures” to it.
+Type the keyword (lying, anger, fear, health, or whatever) into your search bar and then add the word “scriptures” to it.
 Example: fear scriptures or anger scriptures.
 The search engine will populate suggestions for “fear scriptures” or “anger scriptures.”

 Click on the post you think might give you the most powerful scriptures.

 Another idea is to go to biblegateway.com, biblehub.com, biblestudytools.com, or openbible.info/topics and put the keyword in the search bar.

 It will give you scriptures pertaining to your prayer points.